 - at least 2 observations of practice of a maximum of 20-minutes total duration, which should be video recorded where possible except where there are safeguarding concerns in which case a written account is acceptable.
 Video-recorded observations must not be sent to Highfield as part of the portfolio.
 Video recordings must not leave the employer's premises and can only be viewed on site.
-Written accounts where used should be purely factual accounts and must be written by someone appropriately qualified and in a position of responsibility. - work products produced by the apprentice, for example: - o observation, assessment and planning documents - o risk assessments - communication documents - o meeting records - employer feedback/review, maximum of 1 - continuous professional development (CPD) training records/certificates
+Written accounts where used should be purely factual accounts and must be written by someone appropriately qualified and in a position of responsibility. - work products produced by the apprentice, for example: - o observation, assessment and planning documents - risk assessments - o communication documents - meeting records - employer feedback/review, maximum of 1 - continuous professional development (CPD) training records/certificates employer and the apprentice to confirm that the portfolio is valid and attributable to the apprentice.